Jodie Prenger: Early life

 Prenger's first appearance on television came in 1999 when she appeared on A Taste for Travel on Granada Television with her mother.
 In 2000, she took part in the Dale Winton show The Other Half on BBC One in which she had to pretend to be the wife of boxer Chris Eubank.
-Later that year, she played the role of the good witch Hurricane in a non-skating role in Halloween Spectacular on Ice at Alton Towers in Staffordshire.
+Later that year, she played the role of good witch Hurricane, a non-skating role in Halloween Spectacular on Ice at Alton Towers.
 In 2001, she spent eight months as one of four main entertainers in a team of 19 aboard the cruise ship Disney Wonder.
+In 2002, she appeared on the very first episode of Ant & Dec's Saturday Night Takeaway.